Prenatal Misdiagnosis Attorneys

 Due to medical advances over the last 25 years, it is often possible to discover during early pregnancy whether or not the fetus is affected with Down syndrome.
 This can allow parents the opportunity to choose whether or not to continue with the pregnancy.

-It is widely accepted throughout the United States that obstetricians must now offer or discuss the availability of certain prenatal screening tests for Down syndrome with every pregnant patient, regardless of age or family history, which can be used alone or in combination:
+It is widely accepted throughout the United States that obstetricians must now offer or discuss the availability of prenatal testing for Down syndrome with every pregnant patient, regardless of age or family history, which can be used alone or in combination:

 At 16 to 18 weeks gestation, blood is drawn from the mother and analyzed for the presence of four substances: AFP (alpha-fetoprotein), hCG (human chronionic gonadotropin), UE3 (estriol) and inhibin A. Levels that are abnormal are associated with an increased risk of Down syndrome and certain other disorders.
 If the quadruple screen result is abnormal, patients must be offered further testing, such as amniocentesis or targeted ultrasound, so that a diagnosis can be made with certainty.

-Your rights in the event of a Prenatal Misdiagnosis (Wrongful Birth)
+Your rights in the event of prenatal misdiagnosis

-In order to recover, parents must prove that a medical providers negligence prevented them from learning that there was an increased risk that the fetus had a significant birth defect or genetic condition.
+In order to recover, parents generally must prove that a medical providers negligence prevented them from learning that there was an increased risk that the fetus had a significant birth defect or genetic condition.
 They must also establish that they would likely have terminated the pregnancy had they been advised of the problem.
-In doing so, they are not in any way calling into question their love and devotion to their child that relationship has already been established and will continue forever.
-Instead, they are merely acknowledging that if told of the defect or disease during the pregnancy, they would have likely chosen not to undertake the financial and emotional hardships involved in parenting a severely disabled child with a lifelong disability.
-Because the child would not likely have been born if the medical provider was not negligent, these claims are often referred to as wrongful birth claims.
+In doing so, they are not in any way calling into question their love and devotion to their child – that relationship has already been established and will continue forever.
+Instead, they are merely acknowledging that if told of the defect or disease during the pregnancy, they would have likely chosen not to undertake the financial and emotional issues involved in parenting a child with a significant lifelong disability.

 Prenatal misdiagnosis claims involving a Down syndrome child require a thorough investigation as to whether or not a medical provider was negligent.
 Mistakes in such cases include but are not limited to: